shpoudel/D-OPF/README.md

 ## Execution

-The following procedure will give the JSON files required to moel OPF for a distribution network
+The following procedure will give the JSON files required to model OPF for a distribution network

 1. Clone the D-OPF repository
     ```console